 Willow’s Place: We have put measures in place to maintain social distancing as women eat and share space together.
-For women who are precariously housed but need our help, we can offer phone and food support in place of in-person services.
+For women who are precariously housed but need our help, our Pandemic Support Coordinator can provide phone and food support and small in-person activities.
 We have an isolation space prepared for women waiting for tests/test results.

 If you are in need of immediate food access and are experiencing symptoms of COVID-19, or have come in contact with someone with symptoms, please do not visit the Good Food Centre.
 Instead, please ask a friend or family member to do so for you.
 Please provide a letter of permission and your I.D.